calvitoria/how-to-create-API/README.md

 #### ok, now we need to deploy our API
 1. create an account or login at [heroku](https://www.heroku.com/home)
 2. at heroku website, create a *new app*.
 Name it after your API .
-3. after clicking in 'create app' you will be relocated to a new page, where you can choose the way you will be deploying your API.
+3. after clicking on 'create app' you will be redirected to a new page, where you can choose how you will be deploying your API.
 > I used the github method.
 Just login, choose the repository you will be connecting and choose the way you want to deploy.
 4. use the button 'open app' to see the magic!
 Depending on how you made your files, you might have to type the endpoint of your database as well.